-The 2020 impact report of Energy cities aims at giving you the flavour of the year
+IMPACT REPORT The Energy cities 2020 impact report aims to give you the flavour of the year.

-- / Foreward - The main highlights of Energy Cities activities during the year - Our opinion of what changed during 2020 for cities transition
+- / Foreword - Highlights of Energy Cities' activities during the year - Our opinion of what changed during 2020 for cities transition

-At glance you can find the main trends and the opportunities that the sanitary crisis might bring to the urban transformation agenda
+At-a-glance, you will see the main trends and the opportunities that the health crisis might bring to the urban transformation agenda.